How to Develop An Attitude of Gratitude

-Gratitude means we are focusing on what we appreciate about what is in our present reality.
+Gratitude means we are focusing on what we appreciate in our present reality.
 If you are always focusing on what you don’t have, you will never have enough.
 This can be crucial when we are chasing our dreams.
-Sometimes we become too goal oriented and end up creating the very thing we don’t want: lack.
+Sometimes we become too goal-oriented and end up creating the very thing we don’t want: lack.
 We forget to give thanks for everything and everyone around us because it is not our dream.
 And, we get impatient and forget about the abundance we have in the NOW.

 Keep in mind, however, we can also give gratitude for what is not yet our reality.
 But it must start with feeling a true appreciation for what is already here.